 P>> segment = segment + 10*labindex

-this point in the example, the variant arrays are independent, other
+Until this point in the example, the variant arrays are independent, other than having the

-to aggregate the array segments into a coherent array, distributed
+the array segments into a coherent array, distributed among the

 P>> codist = codistributor1d(2, [2 2 2 2], [3 8]) P>> whole = codistributed.build(segment, codist)

 codistributor1dobject indicates that the array is distributed along its second dimension (columns), with 2 columns on each of the four workers.
 On each worker,

 segmentprovided the data for the local portion of the

 Now, when you operate on the codistributed array